odea-project/qAlgorithms/README.md

 In the spirit of open data evaluation, as little encapsulation as possible is used in the source code itself.
 Functions are written with the goal of communicating the entirety of their mathematical operations to the reader, provided he has some understanding of functions and structs.
+We encourage you, the end user, to read our source code when working with qAlgorithms.
+This increases the chance for errors to be found and keeps the project maintainable.

 We are always open for suggestions and feedback regarding your useage of our algorithms, so do not hesitate to open an issue on our github page.